-18. We carry out an annual assessment of the internal audit function to determine whether it has sound documentation standards and reporting procedures in place and complies with the main requirements of the Public Sector Internal Audit Standards.
-We will report the results of this review in our interim management letter.
+- 18. We carry out an annual assessment of the internal audit function to determine whether it has sound documentation standards and reporting procedures in place and complies with the main requirements of the Public Sector Internal Audit Standards. - 19.
+Our assessment as part of the 2016/17 audit noted a number of issues which were reported in an interim letter in June 2017.
+The letter contained a number of recommendations and agreed actions, which we will follow up on as part of our 2017/18 audit work.
+The issues raised do not impact our ability to place reliance on the work of internal audit as described below.

-Areas of reliance
+Areas of Internal Audit reliance